Magic-Mayo/Word-Gallows/README.md

 broken section on the screen.

 ## Help and Issues
-If you notice something that needs work or find a bug while playing please submit an issue via it's repo on [Github](https://github.com/Magic-Mayo/Word-Guess-Game/issues).
+If you notice something that needs work or find a bug while playing please submit an issue via the issues page on [Github](https://github.com/Magic-Mayo/Word-Guess-Game/issues).